Elevating Campus Safety: Notre Dame Integrates DJI Drones for Game Days and More

 Galletti, who is part of the closed-circuit TV unit and has been with the department for seven years, underwent extensive training to obtain his FAA license and drone pilot certification.
 For night games, the operation involves anti-collision lights and thermal cameras, with live video feeds being streamed directly to the stadium command center for real-time analysis by police and fire administrators.

-The University Of Notre Dame's Campus, Renowned For Its Tradition And Innovation, Is Witnessing A Technological Revolution In Safety Operations.
-As The Final Home Football Game Of The Season Approaches, There's A New Development In The Sky That's Catching Everyone's Attention - Dji Drones.
+The University Of Notre Dame'S Campus, Renowned For Its Tradition And Innovation, Is Witnessing A Technological Revolution In Safety Operations.
+As The Final Home Football Game Of The Season Approaches, There'S A New Development In The Sky That'S Catching Everyone'S Attention - Dji Drones.

 Benchmarking and Collaboration

-The implementation of DJI drones at Notre Dame wasn't a sudden decision.
+The implementation of DJI drones at Notre Dame wasn’t a sudden decision.
 As Deputy Chief Kopinski mentions, “We began researching drones as a public safety tool some time ago.”
 The research included learning from other universities with established drone programs, particularly those in the Big Ten and ACC conferences.
-University played a pivotal role in guiding Notre Dame toward a knowledgeable drone provider that understood the specific needs of public safety.
+Indiana University played a pivotal role in guiding Notre Dame toward a knowledgeable drone provider that understood the specific needs of public safety.

 A Collaborative Effort